TheAlmightyBob/TripSketch/README.md

 Yeah, I'm not a designer.
 My goal was to make it easy and efficient to use, not pretty.
 Design contributions are welcome.

+**Wait, why does the week start with Wednesday in the screenshot?**

+In order to keep focus on the trip being planned, the displayed calendar range is specified by the user.

 ###Tech stuff
 Built with Xamarin.Forms and my Calendars API plugin (see other GitHub repo).
 Wrote my own MVVM supporting stuff because I felt like it.
 Yes I could have saved time with MVVM Cross, MVVM Light, or Xamarin.Forms.Labs... all great libraries.